aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 1.5.4 =
+* FIX: Suggestions can be included via custom PHP code added to 404.php

 = Version 1.5.3 =
 * Refactor all code to prepare for WordPress.org release.